HVAC 100 Shop Fundamentals

 HVAC 278 HVAC Internship

-1-0-0 to 9-0-0 (Variable) The HVAC Internship is a supervised on-the-job learning experience designed to provide students the opportunity to apply heating, air conditioning and refrigeration competencies in a work environment.
+1-0-0 to 9-0-0 (Variable) Contact Hours: 1 to 9 The HVAC Internship is a supervised on-the-job learning experience designed to provide students the opportunity to apply heating, air conditioning and refrigeration competencies in a work environment.
 Prerequisite: With some exceptions, students must have completed 75% of the coursework in the pursued degree/certificate program and have a grade point of 2.5 in the program and 2.0 overall.
 Comment: See Internships under Permission Codes for more information.